 One little feature I really like for the text options in the note pane is the CheckBox.
 You can make a to-do list and check the completed tasks as you move through them.
 As a visual way to assign yourself tasks, the CheckBox is awesome, yet simple.
 You’ll after a short time working in Evernote that “awesome yet simple” is basically their motto.

 Finally, the text options provide a camera function for adding images and a file attachment tool.
 Text and images can be pasted or drag and dropped into the note, but for a larger file, or something purely supplementary, having the option to attach keeps the Evernote pane clean and easier to work in, without sacrificing access to the content as needed.

 All this is just the tip of the iceberg.
-The simple, clean layout makes note taking with Evernote easy.
-The basic uses – organizing individual notes, primarily text based, within notebooks, with tags to facilitate searching – highlights a much improved piece of software, capable of providing much needed organization.
-Now let’s look at some of the more potent features Evernote includes to help amp up your productivity and solidify themselves as a premiere note taking program.
+The simple, clean layout makes note taking with Evernote easily.
+The basic uses – organizing individual notes, primarily text-based, within notebooks, with tags to facilitate searching – highlights a much-improved piece of software, capable of providing much-needed organization.
+Now let’s look at some of the more potent features Evernote includes to help amp up your productivity and solidify themselves as a premiere note taking tool.